Short-seller Chanos says oil majors increasingly look like 'value traps'

 Echoing comments by other well-known investors like Carl Icahn and Dan Fuss in recent days, Chanos said it was time for the average equity investor to be “a little more cautious,” even as the stock market may continue to rise.

-Chanos said that sharp rises in the share price of Sotheby‘s, the auction house, has historically occurred at around the same time froth in the markets peak.
+Chanos said that sharp rises in the share price of Sotheby’s (BID.N), the auction house, has historically occurred at around the same time froth in the markets peak.

 “Every time we see some sort of excess in the marketplace Sotheby‘s” stock moves from about $10 to $50, then “collapses.”